This is the first image of the black hole at the heart of our galaxy

 Supermassive black holes are thought to reside at the center of most galaxies in the universe, including our own galaxy, the Milky Way.

 Now, a global research team has produced a first ever image of a Milky Way black hole.
 The research team is called the Event Horizon Telescope (EHT) Collaboration, and the researchers have used observations from a worldwide network of radio telescopes.

-About European Horizon Telescope
+About Event Horizon Telescope

 An international collaboration dedicated to make images of black holes and their immediate surroundings and to understand their physics.
 The telescope is named after the “event horizon”; the boundary of the black hole beyond which no light can escape.

 - This is a groundbreaking achievement, and it was a long time in the making.
 We really needed to innovate to make this possible, said University of Southern Denmark physicist Roman Gold, who led the efforts one of four imaging teams (team THEMIS).

 Scientists had previously seen stars orbiting around something invisible, compact, and very massive at the center of the Milky Way.
 This strongly suggested that this object, known as Sagittarius A* (or Sgr A*), is a black hole, and the new image provides the first direct visual evidence of it.